Las Vegas gas prices rose week-over-week. What’s on the road ahead?

 “In addition, some cargoes of gasoline are headed to the state to help alleviate some of the pressure, and the wholesale price has also begun to recede — for now,” De Haan said in an email.

 AAA spokesman John Treanor said prices also will be dependent on when Martinez Refinery Co.’s facility reopens, as a fire there two weeks ago led to injuries.
-Because of injuries caused by the fire, Treanor said it is likely that the Occupational Safety and Health Administration will open an investigation into the incident.
+Because of injuries caused by the fire, Treanor said it is likely that the Occupational Safety and Health Administration will open an investigation.

 “There is no known timeline on how long before the refinery is back to normal,” Treanor said.